apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 ```

 Typically, dependency identifiers match CAS server dependency/module artifact names without
 the `cas-server-` prefix.
-Furthermore, certain dependencies can are assigned aliases as
+Furthermore, certain dependencies are assigned aliases as
 shortcuts to simplify requests.
 To see the full list of dependencies and their aliases, you may use:

 ```bash